conan-io/docs/examples/tools/scm/git/capture_scm/git_capture_scm.rst

 - **Your own code**: When the ``conanfile.py`` recipe is packaging your own code, it is typically better to have the ``conanfile.py`` in the same repository as the sources.
 Then, there are 2 alternatives for achieving reproducibility:

   - Using the ``exports_sources`` (or ``export_source()`` method) to capture a copy of the sources together with the recipe in the Conan package.
 This is very simple and pragmatic and would be recommended for majority of cases.
-  - For cases when it is not possible to store the sources in Conan recipe, for example when the package is to be consumed for someone that shouldn't have access to the source code at all, then the current **scm capture** method would be the way.
+  - For cases when it is not possible to store the sources beside the Conan recipe, for example when the package is to be consumed for someone that shouldn't have access to the source code at all, then the current **scm capture** method would be the way.

 In the **scm capture** method, instead of capturing a copy of the code itself, the "coordinates" for that code are captured instead, in the ``Git`` case, the ``url`` of the repository and the ``commit``.
 If the recipe needs to build from source, it will use that information to get a clone, and if the user that tries that is not authorized, the process will fail.
 They will still be able to use the pre-compiled binaries that we distribute, but not build from source or have access to the code.